Morozzzko/Morozzzko.github.io/_drafts/service-objects-part-1.md

 Usually, we're building applications that solve a set of problems for a specific business.
 Sometimes its logic is trivial, but usually it's something a sophisticated system that backs a complex business.
 Sometimes the software _is_ the product that we sell.
 Either way, the logic becomes complex quite easily.

-When we're modelling complex processess, we have to make a lot of decisions: what needs to be captured in the model; what are the names and processes; what are the boundaries; what's the shape of our data; how to organize domain logic _well_.
+When we're modelling complex processes, we have to make a lot of decisions: what needs to be captured in the model; what are the names and processes; what are the boundaries; what's the shape of our data; how to organize domain logic _well_.
 Service objects don't answer all of our questions, but they _nudge_ us.

 # Service objects nudge us to organize